Footprints to Recovery

 What Is Outpatient Rehab?

 An outpatient program, also known as OP, is a form of treatment that doesn’t involve checking into a recovery facility full-time.
 It is a safe, less intensive option compared to inpatient rehab, but you still receive addiction treatment while you maintain a regular commitment to family, work, or school.
-Outpatient rehab often happen on the weekends or at night for added flexibility.
+Outpatient rehab often happens on the weekends or at night for added flexibility.
 Many who attend treatment step down to an OP after attending treatment in an intensive outpatient program (IOP).

 Outpatient rehab offers a variety of treatment services in regularly scheduled sessions.
 Tools such as individual counseling, group therapy, family therapy, and medication management are proven effective when used in recovery.
 These aim to address the root causes of addiction and mental health disorders and provide you with coping strategies and tools to manage your symptoms.